-- 5.5.1 Use the Hierarchy of Transportation and Mobility Priorities (Figure 15) as the framework for transportation planning where pedestrians, cyclists, transit, commercial vehicles, multi-occupant vehicles, and single occupancy vehicles are ranked in descending order of priority. - 5.5.2 Developments, where impacting transportation networks, must prioritize walking, rolling, cycling, and transit use. - 5.5.3 Work with the Vancouver School Board, Regent College, UBC, and other institutions to support active transportation and transportation safety to and from schools.
+- Priorities (Figure 15) as the framework for transportation planning where pedestrians, cyclists, transit, commercial vehicles, multi-occupant vehicles, and single occupancy vehicles are ranked in descending order of priority. - 5.5.2 Developments, where impacting transportation networks, must prioritize walking, rolling, cycling, and transit use. - 5.5.3 Work with the Vancouver School Board, Regent College, UBC, and other institutions to support active transportation and transportation safety to and from schools.